zenon70/rocketprogram.github.io/README.md

 Ω     | longitude of the ascending node ω     | argument of periapsis
 M     | mean anomaly
-Ap    | apoapsis altitude from MSL (mean sea level) at Equator Pe    | periapsis altitude from MSL (mean sea level) at Equator kms   | kilometers per second*
+Ap    | apoapsis altitude from center of mass
+Pe    | periapsis altitude from center of mass kms   | kilometers per second*